iuryrosal/automated-ingestion-data/README.md

 5. Run `python api_main.py` in another terminal (second terminal).
 6. Now, only make requests on the route displayed in the second terminal

+## Scalability
+The app have some mechanisms that helps in scalability of solution.
+- In POST route that starts ingestion process, the program put this task in background using timeout.
+This avoid the risk of timeout response in this route.
+- In ingestion process, the program use batch processing with threading and chunk ramification.
+This can help performance in situation you have a big csv file.
+- In case of 100 millions of lines entry, I didn't can test in my local machine, but I believe the mechanisms commented before can help in this situation.
+In this case, its more recommend that the app hosted in virtual machine with more memory enabled, like AWS EC2 in memory optimized instances.

+### Local Stress Test
+Using script tests/stress_test.py I builded 10 CSVs with 1 million records.
+I changed the directory of ingestion process to data/stress_test directory and I did the ingestion data by API in local execution.

+The sample of result of this process is detailed below:

+    {
+      "details": [
+        {
+            "file": "data/stress_test\\trips_big_dataset.csv",
+            "lead_time": "0:01:27.034481",
+            "num_rows": 102400,
+            "result": "Successful Data Ingestion"
+        },
+        {
+            "file": "data/stress_test\\trips_big_dataset_1.csv",
+            "lead_time": "0:06:51.535297",
+            "num_rows": 1024000,
+            "result": "Successful Data Ingestion"
+        },
+        {
+            "file": "data/stress_test\\trips_big_dataset_10.csv",
+            "lead_time": "0:06:48.626142",
+            "num_rows": 1024000,
+            "result": "Successful Data Ingestion"
+        },
+        {
+            "file": "data/stress_test\\trips_big_dataset_2.csv",
+            "lead_time": "0:06:50.248607",
+            "num_rows": 1024000,
+            "result": "Successful Data Ingestion"
+        }
+      ],
+      "review": "data/stress_test\\trips_big_dataset_3.csv: In progress..",
+      "start_time": "Sun, 04 Sep 2022 11:28:16 GMT"
+    }

 ## Git Commit Convention
 The commits carried out in this project seek to follow this Git Commit pattern to facilitate maintenance and knowledge management: